 Gratitude can transform your life.
 Are you allowing minor things to get in the way of your transformation and the life you deserve?

 Mmmmhmmm.
 Preach it, sister.

-Jersey girl for the first 18 years of my life, proud Penn State graduate and lover of all things California, travel, food, the sea, art, cheese, wine, music and dance.
-I'm a Joyologist and a Coach, and it's my pleasure to connect with you here.
+Jersey girl for the first 18 years of my life, proud Penn State graduate and lover of all things travel, food, the sea, art, cheese, wine, music, dance and my little sister.
+I'm a writer and Life + Goal Coach.
+It's my pleasure to connect with you here.